medikoo/deferred/README.md

 promise(onsuccess, onfail)
 ```

-`onsuccess` and `onfail` are optional, you may pass just one of those
+__However if you want to keep clear visible distinction between promises and other object I encourage you to always use `promise.then` notation.__

-A promise can be resolved only once, and callbacks passed to `promise` are also called only once (only either onsuccess or onfail is called) no exceptions.
+Both callbacks `onsuccess` and `onfail` are optional.
+They will be called only once aand only either `onsuccess` or `onfail` will be called.

 <a name="concept-promise-chaining" />
 #### Chaining

-Promise function (formally `promise.then`)  takes callback(s) and returns another promise which is promise of a value that would be returned by attached callbacks.
-This way promises can be chained:
+Promises by nature can be chained. `promise` function returns another promise which is resolved with a value returned by a callback function:

 ```javascript
 delayedAdd(2, 3)